reframejs/reframe/docs/usage-manual.template.md

 We say that the HTML is generated at *build-time* and that the page is *HTML-static*.

-We can actually see the &mdash; at build-time generated &mdash; HTML at `~/tmp/reframe-playground/dist/browser/index.html`.
+We can actually see the, at build-time generated, HTML at `~/tmp/reframe-playground/dist/browser/index.html`.

 To sum up,
 `htmlIsStatic: false` declares the page as HTML-dynamic and the HTML is rendered at request-time,